pietro-cipolla/CM3070_Final_Project_Financial_Advisor_Bot/README.md

 ## Project Status

-This repository tracks the incremental development of the system across Phase 2 of the project (July–September 2026).
+This repository tracks the development of the system across Phase 2 of the project (July–September 2026).

 | Iteration | Description | Status |
 |---|---|---|